wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/gradlew-tasks.rst

 CompileCommands tasks
 ---------------------

 ``./gradlew generateCompileCommands`` - Generate compile_commands.json for C++ programs.
-This is a configuration file that is supported by many Integrated Development Environments.
+This is a configuration file that is supported by many Integrated Development Environments and build tools.

 DeployUtils tasks
 -------------------